OpenBTS: Security

 At the 2010 DEF CON conference, it was demonstrated with OpenBTS that GSM calls can be intercepted because in GSM the handset does not authenticate the base station prior to accessing the network.

 OpenBTS has been used by the security research community to mount attacks on cellular phone baseband processors.
-Previously, investigating and conducting such attacks was considered impractical due of the high cost of traditional cellular base station equipment.
+Previously, investigating and conducting such attacks was considered impractical due to the high cost of traditional cellular base station equipment.

 Field tests

 Large scale live tests of OpenBTS have been conducted in the United States in Nevada and northern California using temporary radio licenses applied for through Kestrel Signal Processing and Range Networks, Inc.

 Burning Man

 During the Burning Man festival in August 2008, a week-long live field test was run under special temporary authorization license.
 Although this test had not been intended to be open to Burning Man attendees in general, a number of individuals in the vicinity succeeded in making out-going calls after a mis-configured Asterisk PBX installation allowed through test calls prefixed with an international code.
 The test connected about 120 phone calls to 95 numbers in area codes over North America.

 At the 2009 Burning Man festival, a larger test setup was run using a 3-sector system.
 For the 2010 festival, an even larger 2-sector 3-carrier system was tested.

 At the 2011 festival, the OpenBTS project set up a 3-site network with VSAT gateway and worked in conjunction with the Voice over IP services company Voxeo to provide much of the off-site call routing.